MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/removed-features.md

 >Applies to: Windows Server 2022

-Each release of Windows Server adds new features and functionality; we also occasionally remove features and functionality, usually because we've added a better option,.
+Each release of Windows Server adds new features and functionality; we also occasionally remove features and functionality, usually because we've added a better option.
 Here are the details about the features and functionalities that we removed in Windows Server 2022.

 > [!TIP]
 > - You can get early access to Windows Server builds by joining the [Windows Insider Program for Business](https://insider.windows.com/for-business) - this is a great way to test feature changes.